 The agreement is now seen as a model of cooperative management for how those with differing viewpoints on sovereignty, title and land ownership can work together.

 In 2010, the Gwaii Haanas marine area was officially designated a National Marine Conservation Area Reserve and Haida Heritage Site.
-An integrated land and sea management plan will be completed by 2015 with input from partners, stakeholders and the general public.
+A Gwaii Haanas Land-Sea-People Plan will be completed by 2015 with input from partners, stakeholders and the general public.